Prelude Handicap Chase

-The Prelude Handicap Chase is a Listed National Hunt chase in Great Britain which is open to horses aged four years or older.
-It is run at Market Rasen over a distance of about 2 miles, five furlongs and 110 yards (4,325 metres), and it is scheduled to take place each year in September.
+The Prelude Handicap Chase was a Listed National Hunt chase in Great Britain which was open to horses aged four years or older.
+It was run at Market Rasen over a distance of about 2 miles and 5½ furlongs (4,325 metres), and was scheduled to take place each year in September.

 The race was first run in 2004 and was awarded Listed status in 2008.
+It was discontinued from 2024 onwards, although the 2022 running was the last as the 2023 edition was cancelled due to waterlogging.